josephchigiz/alx_capstone_project/README.md

     - JavaScript
 - For design and prototyping, I used <a href="https://www.figma.com">Figma</a> and <a href="https://draw.io">Draw.io</a>

-## Demo
+## Demo🖼️
 - Here are a few screenshots to demonstrate the design and fetures of my web portfolio:
 <img src="assets/demo-full.png" title="Full Page" alt="Full Page Screenshot">
 <img src="assets/demo-home.png" title="Home Page" alt="Home Page Screenshot">

 - I used pencil and paper to come up with the initial design, and then brought it to life in <a href="https://www.figma.com">Figma</a>.

+## Roadmap🛣️
+- I will keep polishing my web dev portfolio and keep it up-to-date in terms of design, information and achievements.
+- I look forward to the opportunities to interact with clients and inspire designers and developers through my portfolio.

+# Get In Touch🤙🏽
+I am Joseph Ochego. 🤓
+Kenyan 🌍
+A Mechanical Engineer by profession. ⚙️

+Contact Me through:
+    - Email: <a>ochegoatwork@gmail.com</a>📧
+    - <a href="https://www.linkedin.com/in/joseph-ochego-7ab83b1b2" title="linkedin">LinkedIn</a>🔗
+    - <a href="https://twitter.com/i_am_ochego" title="Twitter">Twitter</a>✖️
+    - <a href="https://www.instagram.com/joe__graphic" title="Instagram">Instagram</a>📷

+___
+# Acknowledgement🙏🏽
+It has been a privilege to be part of this program with amazing peers and wonderful mentor.
+Thank you ALX. 🥂🎓